Free induction decay

+FID has also been observed in the optical region.
+Instead of nuclear spins, optical FID is caused by electric dipole radiation caused by an oscillating dipole moment.

 Advances in the development of quantum-scale sensors, particularly NV centres, have enabled the observation of the FID of single nuclei.
 When measuring the precession of a single nucleus, quantum mechanical measurement back action has to be considered.
 In this special case, also the measurement itself contributes to the decay as predicted by quantum mechanics.